yeozhenhao/inspirationalbot/README.md

 ***When you send the bot any photo, it instantly gets uploaded to a specific folder on Google Drive***
 ####
 ## What the bot uses
-- Two Google Sheets, 1st to run the main bot, the 2nd to run the Database-cum-API
+- Amazingly, just two Google Sheets, 1st to run the main bot, the 2nd to run the Database-cum-API.
+No IDE required, just the underrated Google Apps Script that's available on every Google Doc/Sheets on Google Drive.
   - 1st Sheet with the main bot will have 3 tabs:
     1. **Sheet 1** which logs all messages sent to the bot
     2. **MemeSubmission** which logs messages containing a photo (which is a submission of a meme)